-This is the home of the Harvard University sattelite chapter of the Boston and national March for Science.
+This is the home of the Harvard University satellite chapter of the Boston and National March for Science.

 SCIENCE, NOT SILENCE